 In connection with the acquisition of WPM, we entered into an agreement to make certain earn-out payments based on the achievement of certain platform integration objectives as well as the achievement of minimum payment volume targets.
 The fair value of the contingent consideration related to the payment volume targets was determined using an option pricing model and the fair value of the contingent consideration related to the platform integration objectives was determined using a scenario-based method that reflected our expectation about the probability of payment based on facts and circumstances that existed at the acquisition closing date.
 The option pricing model included significant unobservable inputs such as expectations regarding payment volume, a market price of risk adjustment for revenue and revenue volatility.
 The scenario-based method included significant unobservable inputs such as the probability of completing certain platform integrations.
 Increases or decreases in any of the probabilities of success in which the platform integration objectives were expected to be achieved would result in higher or lower fair value measurement, respectively.
 Increases or decreases in the market price of risk adjustment of revenue would result in a decrease or increase in the fair value measurement, respectively.
-Increases or decreases in the revenue volatility would result in a decrease or increase in the fair value measurement, respectively.
+Increases or decreases in the fair value measurement, respectively.
+Increases or decreases in the fair value measurement, respectively.
+Increases or decreases in the fair value measurement, respectively.
+Increases or decreases in the fair value measurement, respectively.
+Increases or decreases in the fair value measurement, respectively.